JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 ## Predefined Agent Build Parameters

-These <emphasis tooltip="system-property">system properties</emphasis> are unique for each build (for example, a path to a file that contains a list of changes).
+These <tooltip term="system-property">_system properties_</tooltip> are unique for each build (for example, a path to a file that contains a list of changes).
 Their values are calculated on the agent side right before the build starts and then passed to the build.

 <deflist>